 The graduate dietetic internship program is designed to be completed in 2 years.
 Both thesis research projects and non-thesis options are available.
 Supervised practice is presently a full-time 7-month internship (1072 total hours).
+ACEND has reduced the number of required supervised practice hours from 1200 to 1000, starting January 2020 and ending June 30, 2022.
+At that time, the 2022 standards will determine the internship required hours.
+Up until June 30, 2022, 600 of the 1000 hours must be authentic professional practice experience, and 400 may be simulated experience.
+"Authentic activities in real-world professional settings do not need to be in-person, but they must include real clients/patients or entail real-life work situations."
 Over the two years, interns may spend two semesters on campus completing coursework, two semesters in supervised practice, and then finish the final semester of coursework, graduating in May of the second year or may spend the first academic year, summer and second fall in coursework, followed by two semesters in supervised practice, graduating in August of the second year.
 Individual program length can vary due to requirements related to thesis research projects.
-Interns are expected to complete the program within 32 to 36 months (150% of planned program length).
 An intern may take courses in human nutrition and/or food science.
 Currently the program is approved to accept up to ten dietetic interns and two Individualized Supervised Practice Pathway (ISPP) interns per year.